SeemaNandihal/HRMS_docs/docs/HRMS Features/Features/Hotel.md

 - The HOD will recommend the request to the Project Admin

-- The Project Admin will approve it
+- The Special approval person will approve it

 - An email notification will be sent to all relevant roles.